 Geofencing Strategies for Success

 This week to promote it’s new app, Burger King (BK) announced that anyone who downloaded the app and went to a McDonald’s would receive a coupon for a Whopper for only one cent.
-This caused the app to shoot to the #1 downloaded app in the app store within its first day of launch.
+This caused the app to shoot to the #1 downloaded app in the app store during its first day of launch.
 Now THOSE are some results.

-While I’m skeptical of the strategy of asking consumers to arrive at one restaurant to immediately leave and go to a different restaurant (I would probably just stay where I am because I’m pretty lazy,) I will admit this strategy is pretty great!
+I’m skeptical of the strategy of asking consumers to arrive at one restaurant to immediately leave and go to a different restaurant (I would probably just stay where I am because I’m pretty lazy).
+I will admit this strategy is pretty great!
 It’s hard to argue with those results of course, but also this plan combined two of my favorite things: brands being savage towards each other and utilizing new technology.

 I’ve already talked enough about the former so today’s blog post will be about the latter.
 How did BK pull this off?
 Geofencing of course!
 If you didn’t know: geofencing is a digital perimeter of a real life geographical location.
 If you’re on the internet, you probably use it a lot more than you realize.
 Nextdoor, which I’ve written about before, bases an entire social media platform around geofenced neighborhoods.
 Those location-specific Snapchat and Instagram filters you’ve seen and likely used?
 Those pop up because you’re in an area those filters are geofenced to respond to.
 That’s why Indianapolis filters only respond when you’re in Indianapolis and not Dallas, TX.

 BK’s use of geofencing is just one of multiple uses advertisers and marketers are exploiting to get more personal and appealing advertisements.
 We’ve previously used geofencing for a client where we set up a geofenced area around competitor’s stores.
 Once a consumer stepped inside a store, and opened their browser, they would be hit with advertisements from our client.